ampproject/amp.dev/content/docs/design/visual_story/create_bookend.md

 </tbody>
 </table>

-There's more to learn about the bookend component, check out the details in the [amp-story](/docs/reference/components/amp-story.html) reference documentation.
+There's more to learn about the bookend component.
+For details, see the [amp-story](/docs/reference/components/amp-story.html#bookend:-amp-story-bookend) reference documentation.

 Our story is nearly complete.
 Before we can publish our content, let's check that our AMP HTML is valid.